 The important values that inform this course reflect the growing priorities that have been identified which support the need to provide an improved and more responsive level of care for older people.
 Furthermore it is important that new roles need to be developed within health and social care, career pathways mapped out, and leadership in this area is strengthened.

-This course will provide students with the advanced knowledge and skills to support the course aims.
+This course provides students with the advanced knowledge and skills to support the course aims.
 Specialist modules ensure students gain insight into the complexities of caring for older people enabling them to act as change agents, facilitating improvements in aspects of that care.
 Knowledge development and experience will be achieved through critical engagement with both the academic content and practice experience, directly related to the care of the older person.

 The MSc in Health and Wellbeing of the Older Person was a finalist in the Student Nursing Times Awards 2014 - Nurse Education Provider of the Year (Post Registration) category.